MerosCrypto/Meros/docs/Protocol/Consensus.md

 - hash: Hash of the Transaction verified.

 Verifications, except when present in a MeritRemoval, can only be of valid Transactions, meaning Transactions which have been mentioned on the chain or still can be mentioned in a future Block.
 The Transaction does NOT have to beat any spam filter.
 When present in a MeritRemoval, Verifications can be of any parsable Transaction.
 This is in case a MeritRemoval is delayed to the point a Transaction can no longer be included on the chain.
+Parsable is defined as being a valid network message with valid BLS data.

 `Verification` has a message length of 34 bytes; the 2-byte holder and the 32-byte hash.
 The signature is produced with a prefix of "\0".